apptainer/singularity-userdocs/installation.rst

     brew cask install vagrant-manager

-Option 1: Singularityware Vagrant Box
+Option 1: Singularity Vagrant Box
 =====================================

 We are maintaining a set of Vagrant Boxes via `Vagrant Cloud <https://www.vagrantup.com/>`_, one of `Hashicorp <https://www.hashicorp.com/#open-source-tools>`_ many tools that likely you’ve used and haven’t known it.
 The current stable version of Singularity is available here: